denismir777/qkod/README.md

 # qkod
-Hello! to contact our team please use skype: @den1ak
+Hello! to contact our team please use skype: @den1ak or live:525b8212f7915901